ppfeufer/wordpress-bootstrap-navigation-wakler/README.md

-# wordpress-bootstrap-navigation-wakler
+# WordPress Bootstrap Navigation Wakler

-WordPress Nav-Walker for themes using bootstrap
+Simeple navigation walker for Wordpress themes using twitter's bootstrap.

+Also fixes the limitation to only one level for submenus that bootstrap has.